InnoMeet-Cologne/innomeet-cologne.github.io/README.md

 --------

 run locally with:
-`./node_modules/.bin/gulp
+`./node_modules/.bin/gulp`

-everything else is just javascript
+everything else is just javascript, CSS and HTML